-The Sozin's Comet liveblog—old and new fans alike turned up in droves, breaking the site and surpassing the A Very Potter Musical liveblog as the most-commented event to date.
+The Sozin's Comet liveblog—old and new fans alike turned up in droves, breaking the site and surpassing the A Very Potter Musical liveblog as the most-commented event yet.

-And the record was smashed into oblivion by the liveblogs of the Lord of the Rings films.
+And that record was smashed into oblivion by the liveblogs of the Lord of the Rings films.

 Garnering praise from Neil Gaiman himself while reviewing American Gods.